TimoKats/Redex/README.md

 This section documents the different components of Redex.
 Namely, the splitter, the built-in actions, the wildcards and the multi-threaded searching.

 #### Split
 The splitter creates subqueries (often words or sentences) to conduct the Redex queries on.
 By default, this is set to a space (' ') with a granularity of 1.
 Setting multiple splitting characters can be done through adding a list.
-For example, adding punctuation to the splitter can be done as follows: `split=['.',',',' ']`.
+For example, adding punctuation: `split=['.',',',' ']`.

 Next, the granularity refers to the amount of splitting characters needed to actually split the string in subqueries.
 By default, this is set to 1 (and it can only be **in**creased).
 For example, findings substrings where two consecutive words start with an uppercase character can be formulated as follows `rd.find('count:{*upper,2}', string, granularity=2)`

 #### Actions
-Redex as a number of built-in functionalities that can be used in a boolean expressions/redex query.
-This subsection is an overview of these functionalities.
+Redex has a number of built-in functionalities that can be used in a boolean expression/Redex query.
+This subsection gives an overview of these functionalities.

 | Name                                            | Description                                                                    |
 |-------------------------------------------------|--------------------------------------------------------------------------------|